 A Cloudify Manager is a compute host that runs the Cloudify Management services.
 To help you get running with Cloudify Manager easily, Cloudify provides images of Cloudify Manager for:

-You can create an OpenStack instance with the OpenStack QCOW file or load a Docker container.
-Images include pre-installation of the Cloudify Manager and its dependencies.
+You can create an OpenStack instance with the OpenStack QCOW file, or load a Docker container.
+Images include pre-installation of Cloudify Manager and its dependencies.

 Make sure that your environment meets the prerequisites before you install Cloudify Manager.